MicroFocus/ColorYourData/generators/node/README.md

 When spcifying the value of sample properties, an array describes a set of possible values, where the generator picks one.
 You can also specify numeric ranges with a range property.
 The array describes the start and end of the range.

-In case you need to specify a proxy, please do so using environemnt variables like
+In case you need to specify a proxy, please do so using environment variables like
 <pre><code>
 HTTP_PROXY / http_proxy
 HTTPS_PROXY / https_proxy